Litarvan/DotVoid-Forum/.github/CONTRIBUTING.md

 Performance problems such as memory leaks or infinite loops should be reported as bugs because they can cause a failure.
 However, poorly optimized (but working and not subject to failure) functions that could be improved should be reported with the "Information" issue type.

 This type of issue is much more flexible as it can be about a wide variety of cases.
-However, please keep being precise, detailled and constructive in your messages, providing as much information as you can.
+However, please keep being precise, detailed and constructive in your messages, providing as much information as you can.

 #### When I shouldn't open an issue